jmuehlig/perf-cpp/docs/what-are-performance-counters.md

 # What are Hardware Performance Counters?

-Modern CPUs contain dedicated hardware registers — **performance monitoring counters (PMCs)** — that track low-level events as your code executes.
+Modern CPUs contain dedicated hardware registers, called **performance monitoring counters (PMCs)**, that track low-level events as your code executes.
-These counters run in hardware with virtually zero overhead, giving you precise insights that software-only profiling cannot provide.
+Since the counting happens in hardware, it costs virtually nothing and reveals details that software-only profiling cannot measure.

 ## What do they measure?